The Endangered Instrument Scheme

 • The oboe can be found playing in ensembles such as: orchestra, wind band, wind quintet, show orchestra, military bands.

 • The tone of the oboe is very unique.
-It can range from being honky to a very nasal and sweet sound.
+It can range from being reedy to a very rich and sweet sound.

 • The oboe uses treble clef only and is pitched in concert pitch.

 • Other members of the oboe family are cor anglais and oboe d'amore.

 • It is the bass member of the woodwind family, blown through a double reed.

 • The bassoon dates back to the 17th century.